 In early November 2018, media mogul Oprah Winfrey traveled to Georgia to campaign for Abrams, holding two town-hall events with her in DeKalb County and Cobb County, and then going door-to-door with her to urge residents to support Abrams at the ballot box.
 “I am honored to have Oprah join me for uplifting and honest conversations with voters about the clear choice before us in this election and the boundless potential of Georgians,” said Abrams.
 Winfrey, for her part, said at one campaign event: “I’m here today because of the men and because of the women who were lynched, who were humiliated, who were discriminated against, who were suppressed, who were repressed and oppressed.
 I refuse to let their sacrifices be in vain.”

-Abrams lost the November 2018 gubernatorial election by approximately 50,000 votes, but she disputed the result.
+Abrams lost the November 2018 gubernatorial election by approximately 58,000 votes, but she disputed the result.
 On November 11, Abrams also filed a federal lawsuit that aimed to: (a) legally force a runoff election against Kemp; (b) block two counties from rejecting provisional and absentee ballots that contained errors; (c) require county officials to accept provisional ballots from voters who had relocated but had not updated their voter registrations to reflect their new addresses; and (d) extend the deadline by which the state of Georgia was required to certify the election results.
 In her November 16, 2018 speech announcing the end of her campaign, she also announced the creation of Fair Fight Georgia (a subsidiary of Fair Fight Action), a voting-rights nonprofit organization that Abrams promised would soon file suit in federal court against the Georgia Secretary of State and the Georgia State Election Board for “the gross mismanagement of this election.”

 On November 18, 2018 on CNN’s State of the Union, host Jake Tapper asked Abrams if she believed that Brian Kemp was the “legitimate” Governor-elect of Georgia.
 She replied evasively: “The law, as it stands, says that he received an adequate number of votes to become the governor of Georgia, and I acknowledge the law as it stands.
 I am a lawyer by training and I have taken the Constitutional oath to uphold the law.”
 When Tapper reiterated his question, Abrams answered: “He is the person who won the adequate number of votes to become the governor.”
 At that point, Tapper said: “You’re not using the word legitimate.
 Is he the legitimate governor governor-elect of Georgia?”
 Abrams responded: “He is the legal governor of Georgia.
 Words have meaning.
 I spent my lifetime not only as an attorney but as a writer and I’m careful of the words I choose.
 When he takes the oath of office he will be the legal governor of the state of Georgia, the legal victor.
 What you are looking to me to say is that there was no compromise of our democracy and there should be some political compromise in the language I use and that’s not right.
 What’s not right is saying that something was done properly when it was not.”